Atigit15/Interview-Prep/README.md

 - Be sure to deploy your site/app
 - Portfolio website to showcase your work.
 - Know the inside out of your projects
-- Know the answer to top 50 most asked interview questions on tech stack.
+- Know the answer to the top 50 most asked interview questions on tech stack.
 Refer InterviewBit, tekeUForward, etc.
 - Prepare for:
     - Introduction
     - Why this tech stack?
     - Difficulties faced and how did you overcome those?
-    - Future improvements and idea for implementation
+    - Future improvements and ideas for implementation
     - Flow of the app
     - Learnings
 - Youtube Channels